Meditation to balance COVID-19

 where he says something along the lines of, there can be as much peace and disease as there is in health, the mind always conforming to the nature of the body.
 And he said that not from a place of health, he said that on his deathbed with tuberculosis.
 And so like this idea of the mind conforming to the nature of the body, there's something about that that can like kind of come across as this passive resignation, where it's just like, I guess this is...

-Freddie Kimmel and Cory Muscara (05:56.94)
+Freddie Kimmel and Cory Muscara (05:56.945)

 my plot in life, or this is just how it's going to be, and I should like give up and surrender to it.
 And that would be, I think, a disempowered way to view that quote.
 Instead, I think there's a way to meet our moments with deep presence, acceptance, and embrace.
-And that's something that we do in mindfulness practice, or we're training ourselves to do, to radically meet what has arisen here, various thoughts, various emotions, the sensations in the body, whatever.
+And that's something that we do in mindfulness practice, or we're training ourselves to do, to radically meet what has arisen here, various thoughts, various emotions, the sensations in the body, whatever, that

 conglomeration of experience is in this moment.
 And what is it like to be in relationship to it in such a way where we're not exerting so much effort pushing it and not exerting so much effort trying to grasp onto the particular arrangement, but just meeting this moment as it is.
 That sounds like a nice idea and simple, but it's like the hardest work in the world.
-It's the hardest work in the world.
+And it's the hardest work in the world.
 It's also like the foundation for so much self-care, healing.

 development, transformation, and even if you want to get into the spiritual stuff, like it's the foundation for cultivating deep enlightenment as well.
 A mind that is no longer caught on this cycle of like, when the moment is good, then I'm happy.
 When it's not good, then I'm not happy.
 And I think like the powerful work that we're doing here that you're exploring, that I try to explore my teachings, is what can a certain kind of fulfillment and happiness and contentment look like that's not solely contingent upon